akshathjain/cinesearch/README.md

 - Save favorited movies

 ### Licensing
 This project is not licensed.
 Feel free to use this repository to learn Flutter/Dart (although I can't guarentee that everything in here is done properly), but DO NOT upload this application, or any portion of this project, to either the Google Play Store or the iOS App Store.
-If you would like to incorporate any portion of this project into yours, please contact me directly.
+If you would like to incorporate any portion of this project into your project, please contact me directly.